Ethel90/Statistic/README.md

 # Statistic
 - Course in 2019
-- First semester in freshman
+- First semester of freshman